chrishalkias/QRN-RL-GNN/README.md

 \pi(C_n; NN) = \pi
 $$

 where, $C_N = (n, p_e, p_s, \tau)$ and $NN$ encodes the neural network parameters.
-Afterwards, this policy is to be evaluated on a different set of physical parameters $C_{n'}$ and hopefuly we can find an agent that can learn optimal policies that can transfer to systems of different sizes.
+Afterwards, this policy is to be evaluated on a different set of physical parameters $C_{n'}$ and hopefuly one can find an agent that can learn optimal policies that can transfer to systems of different sizes.

-The graph neural network is able to find strategies in order to achieve end-to-end entanglement in quantum networks of fixed size.
+The RL loop equipped with a GNN as the environmental model is able to find strategies in order to achieve end-to-end entanglement in quantum networks of fixed size.
 It achieves high cummulative reward with relativelly few training steps:

 ![Alt text](./assets/display/train_disp.png)